Sweating Out a Hangover: Myths, Facts, and a Better Alternative

 Other factors

-Menopause and medication use can cause hot flashes and night sweats and drinking alcohol often worsens these pre-existing symptoms.
+Menopause and medications, including steroids and antidepressants, can cause hot flashes and night sweats, and drinking alcohol often worsens these pre-existing symptoms.
+The same holds true for those dealing with low blood sugar.

 In some cases, hangover perspiration may have serious consequences to your health.
 Let’s take a closer look.